 If a man may not put another god before YHWH, then he may also not put himself before Him, nor rename YHWH into a pantheon and thus diminish Him, nor take command over Him.
-By contrast, pagan people became bound up in their gods by this misdirected use of words, the chants, the incantations (see Enosh).
-The Pagan gods required sacrifice, sometimes human sacrifice.
-Those religions that require human sacrifice are no more than bloodied death cults, regardless of how they may present specific religious tenets or broad-based doctrine.
+By contrast, pagan people became bound up in their gods by this misdirected use of speech, chants, the incantations (see Enosh).
+The Pagan gods also required sacrifice, sometimes human sacrifice.
+Those religions that require human sacrifice are reduced to bloodied death cults, regardless of how they present specific religious tenets or broad-based doctrine.
 The commandment, “You shall have no other gods before Me,” orders the hierarchy, as Yahweh is the One True God.
-Of itself, this commandment destroys all previous religions.
+In itself, this commandment destroys all previous religions.

 The naming of the Father by Jesus as ‘Abba’, actually translates as Dad or ‘Daddy’.
-Jesus relates to God so closely and so familiarly, so tender and so dear, that he calls him Daddy.
+Jesus relates to God so closely and with familiarity, so tender and so dear, that he calls him Daddy.
 As Jesus prays in Gethsemane he might as well have prayed, “Dad, what do you want me to do?
 I’m not sure what is to happen next, and I need guidance.”
-Such a close relationship, such a personal reference to call Him, Daddy, this also relates just how close our Father really is to us.
+Such a close relationship, also relates to just how close our Father is to us.